 The Properties Toolbar

-Revu makes it easy for you to edit and customize your markups with the Properties Toolbar.
-The toolbar is dynamic in that it displays a custom set of properties based on the markup type selected.
-Using the Properties Toolbar simplifies your workflow by keeping your most common markup properties within view.
+The Properties Toolbar makes it easy for you to edit and customize your markups.
+The toolbar is dynamic and displays a custom set of properties based on the markup type selected.
+Using the Properties Toolbar simplifies your workflows by keeping your most common markup properties within view.

-- When a specific markup is selected, the Properties Toolbar shows a selection of the most useful properties for that markup.
-In the image above, the Properties Toolbar displays markup properties for an Area Measurement.
+- When you select a specific markup, the Properties Toolbar shows a selection of the most useful properties for that markup.

-- When there is an active PDF with no markups selected, the Properties Toolbar displays basic information about the document, including its name and number of pages.
-You can also add new pages to your document, or assign properties such as Title, Author, and Subject from the Show Document Properties icon .
+- When an active PDF has no markups selected, the Properties Toolbar displays basic information about the document, including its name and the number of pages.
+You can also add new pages to your document or assign properties such as Title, Author, and Subject from the Show Document Properties icon .

 - When no active tabs are present, the Properties Toolbar remains empty.